LLM Agents for Automated Dependency Upgrades: Upgrades Use Case

 \section{Upgrades Use Case}

-We evaluate our framework by applying it to upgrade a Java Moneta-based framework for three synthetic repositories.
-This section describes these repositories and the motivation behind evaluation with synthetic repositories.
-We also discuss the results of our framework in terms of similarity to the developer upgrade (i.e. Gold), and compare with an open-source agentic software development solution; OpenHands \cite{wang2024openhands}.
+We assess our framework by upgrading a Java Moneta-based system across three synthetic repositories.
+This section outlines the repositories, explains the rationale for using synthetic data, and presents results comparing our framework’s upgrades to manual developer upgrades (“Gold standard”) and to the OpenHands agentic development tool \cite{wang2024openhands}.